-b.
-Refugee Cash Assistance benefit checks are issued by the state in all counties.
-Participants who meet certain criteria and are employment exempt may opt to receive benefits via Electronic Benefits Transfer (EBT).
-In the eight counties listed above which are Public-Private Partnerships, assistance payments are sent to contracted private refugee agencies who meet monthly with Refugee Cash Assistance participants and distribute benefit checks in person.
+Electronic Benefits Transfer (EBT).
+In the eight counties listed above which are Public-Private Partnerships, assistance payments are sent to contracted local resettlement affiliates who meet monthly with Refugee Cash Assistance participants and distribute benefit checks in person.
 In all other counties, payments are issued directly to Refugee Cash Assistance participants.

-c.
+- c.
 At the state level, there is one staff person that is responsible for the oversight and implementation of Refugee Cash Assistance programming statewide.
-This individual is responsible for the coordination of the Public-Private Partnership and RCA policy implementation statewide, and serves as a resource for refugee access to all county administered cash and food programs.

-d.
-Staff at the five local resettlement affiliates in the Public-Private Partnership currently total 3.96 FTEs.
+This individual is responsible for the coordination of the Public-Private Partnership and RCA policy implementation statewide, and serves as a resource and policy advisor for refugee access to all county administered cash and food programs. - d.
+Staff at the five local resettlement affiliates in the Public-Private Partnership currently total 3.
+6 FTEs.
+Current staffing at these agencies was formulated to ensure a minimum level of capacity to serve eligible populations.
 All counties who administer Refugee Cash Assistance do time studies tracking time spent on Refugee Cash Assistance activities on a regular basis.
-Based on these studies, the Resettlement Programs Office is billed quarterly based on time spent on Refugee Cash Assistance related activities for county eligibility workers.
+Based on these studies, the Resettlement Programs Office is billed quarterly based on time spent on Refugee Cash Assistance related activities for county eligibility workers. - e.

-e.
 The state charges a 10% indirect rate on all direct expenses for which HHH is the cognizant agency.